-Britta Hamre (Story Coach and Secretary, Board of Directors) moved to Anchorage in 2008 and it has been the best thing that has ever happened to her.
+Britta Hamre (Board of Directors, President and Volunteer Story Coach moved to Anchorage in 2008 and it has been the best thing that has ever happened to her.
 She graduated with a BA of Sociology from the University of Alaska Fairbanks in 2016 and has worked as a baker, refugee case manager, and food advocate.
 Britta enjoys running, skiing, meeting new dogs, good food, good books, and good company.
 She has been a Story Works Alaska volunteer for over a year and believes community happens when we take the time to listen.

-Kirsten Anderson (Board of Directors) was born in Portland, Oregon and has lived in Anchorage and other northern countries for over 15 years.
-She is Deputy Director of Collections, Special Exhibitions and Projects at the Anchorage Museum, collaborating on curation of exhibitions, programs and initiatives, and also served served on the executive team for the Museum’s 2017 expansion.
-Before joining the museum, her work focused on cultural resource planning and research, with work in archaeology, tribal and community coordination and cultural resource preservation at private, state and federal organizations in Alaska, the Pacific Northwest, Norway and Scotland.
+Kirsten Anderson (Board of Directors, Vice President and Volunteer Story Coach) was born in Portland, Oregon and has lived in Anchorage and other northern countries for over 15 years.
+She is the owner and writer of Bookplate, Inc., a small business focused on the written word.
+She was formerly Deputy Director and Chief Curator at the Anchorage Museum, and has also worked in cultural resource planning and research, with work in archaeology, tribal and community coordination and cultural resource preservation at private, state and federal organizations in Alaska, the Pacific Northwest, Norway and Scotland.
 She has edited and contributed to exhibition catalogues and publications, and has published poetry, non-fiction, and scholarly articles on culture, history and art.
 She holds an MFA in Creative Writing from University of Alaska Anchorage, an M.Phil. in Archaeology from the University of Glasgow, Scotland, and a BA in English and Art History from Willamette University in Oregon.
 She loves how northerners come together to tell stories during the darkest and coldest times of the year.